Hearing Aid Repairs

 In some cases, our hearing instrument specialist will need to send your hearing aids to the manufacturer for repairs.
 Most hearing aids come with a two-year warranty period, so if your hearing aids fall within the warranty window, there will be little-to-no associated costs to you.

-Hearing Aids Are Repaired At Modern Hearing Solutions of Wyoming
+Hearing Aid Repairs At Modern Hearing Solutions of Wyoming

 Not only does our hearing instrument specialist provide hearing aid repairs for those in Powell, WY, and Cody, Wy, but also those who live in the surrounding communities.
 Some of the areas we work with are: